larsklingsten/gmail-api-parse-message-ts/README.md

     /** is the message unread, set by checking whether or not labelID = "DRAFT" exists  */
     isUnread: boolean;

+    /** is the message downloaded from gmail servers  */
+    isDownloaded: boolean;
 }

 interface IAttachment {